 The enquiry centered on meaning and interpretation of either physical artefacts or generated knowledge, stressing the similarities in which the two are interpreted or understood, so that the manner in which either are viewed, shared, exchanged, interacted with or owned has deep implications on their meaning and understanding.

-I wanted to explore my own skepticism about 'participatory art', by testing if in allowing art to become a playground of experience are we also promoting reflection, if in speaking in a way that appeals to a crowd rather than to individuals, and providing fleeting experience, rather than extended awareness.
+I wanted to explore participatory art as a paradigm, but equally to keep in mind my own skepticism of whether in allowing art to become a playground of experience are artists also promoting reflection, or whether the two states are mutually exclusive.
 I was also interested in finding out to what degree participative interaction aids knowledge transfer and whether viewer agency improves engagement.
-At the same time,

 The exhibition tells the story of how I arrived at these questions, and at the same time, explores the ways in which perceptions can be changed by the way in which objects are presented, displayed and installed.
 The main concept explored in the objects is passage, starting from an image of flow to an array of curved hollow objects, hand built or slip casted and glazed.